wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 ### Step 3: Access private network endpoints with the Tailscale proxy

 Now you have successfully deployed the Tailscale proxy in your project and it is connected to your Tailnet.
-You can use the Tailscale proxy to provision access to other components to securely access private network endpoints.
+You can proceed to use the Tailscale proxy to provision access for other components to securely access private network endpoints.

 You can [configure endpoints](https://wso2.com/choreo/docs/develop-components/configure-endpoints/#learn-the-endpointsyaml-file) of the Tailscale proxy to use it for various aspects within Choreo.